leap-ai/leap-ai-cover-images/README.md

 1. Open the terminal
 2. Run `npm install` to grab the necessary packages
 3. Hit `npm run dev` to start your server on `http://localhost:3000`
-4. Click the change image button
+4. Enter a prompt or choose a style to generate
-5. Pick a style to generate
+5. Click the Generate Cover Button

 ### Deploy to the world